-- Securely tape a 4 ft. x 4 ft. sheet of clear polyethylene film to the surface as shown in Example 6 above.
+The following ASTM D 4263 test method has been used with fair reliability.
+Securely tape a 4 ft. x 4 ft. sheet of clear polyethylene film to the surface and allow to remain for 24 hours.
+The film should be carefully sealed with tape to prevent the escape of any moisture or vapor that would be trapped behind the film.
+Test area must be kept shaded for duration of test per ASTM procedures.
 The plastic film will act as a moisture barrier and trap any moisture migrating through the concrete.
-The tape will prevent the escape of any moisture or vapor that is trapped behind the film.
-Carefully apply the tape to prevent any trapped moisture or vapor from escaping. - Keep the film in place for 24 hours.
-The test area must be kept shaded for duration of test per ASTM procedures. - Condensation on the back side of the film, or dark, damp or wet concrete under the film indicates the presence of moisture in the concrete as demonstrated in Example 6 above.
-If the test area shows there is moisture, do not proceed with coating application until the concrete is re-tested and the test shows it to be dry. - Pieces of test film should be placed at various locations that are likely to be slow drying out, such as below grade, low spots in deck, inside corners and lower wall areas.
+If condensation appears on the back side of the film or if the concrete under the film appears to be darker, damp or wet, this would indicate the presence of moisture in the concrete as demonstrated in the photo above.
+If the test area shows there is moisture, do not proceed with coating application until re-tested and the test shows it to be dry.

+Pieces of test film should be placed at various locations that are likely to be slow drying out, such as below grade, low spots in deck, inside corners and lower wall areas.